schedutron/S-Koo-L/README.md

 This was [my high school](http://www.adityabirlaschools.com/KESROL/aboutus.html) project so it currently displays my former school's name.
 A lot of things (like school time, session length and school name) are hard-coded that shouldn't have been.
+Change the `start_t` (start time) on line 834 in [S-Koo-L.py](/S-Koo-L.py) to change the school start-time to any recent hour if you want to see the code running.

 There's a lot of room for improvement, so contributions are welcome!